alphagov/pay-tech-docs/source/documentation/14-security.md

 All GOV.UK Pay users must validate their PCI DSS compliance annually.
 A typical approach is to break down reporting by payment channel and independently report your PCI DSS status for each channel to your acquiring bank.
 This approach must be agreed with your acquiring bank, but is usually accepted.
 The individual channels are normally established based on Merchant ID (MID) so it is important that you use unique MIDs for this payment channel (as discussed with your acquiring bank).

-Your requirements depend on the number of transactions you process in a year.
+Your requirements depend on the number of transactions your payment channel/MID processes in a year.

 #### Process fewer than 6 million transactions per year

-If you process fewer than 6 million transactions per year, you can self-assess by completing the PCI DSS Self-Assessment Questionnaire (SAQ); this is is a self-assessment tool to assess security for cardholder data.
+If your payment channel/MID processes fewer than 6 million transactions per year, you can self-assess by completing the PCI DSS Self-Assessment Questionnaire (SAQ); this is is a self-assessment tool to assess security for cardholder data.

 Most services will be asked to complete the SAQ A questionnaire which can be found in the [PCI documents library](https://www.pcisecuritystandards.org/document_library); see the criteria in the table below: